Deena3madani/chat-bot/README.md

 This project contains the third task of IoT department of the smart methods company.

 The task is to add a chat bot to the interface of the control panel, which controls the movement of the base on which the robot arm is installed.

 The name of the chat bot is superfoods bot.
-It provides list of super food that maintain the health
+It provides list of super food that maintain the health.

 index.html:Creation of the Interface with the chat bot.

 skill-Superfoods-bot.json:Creation of the chat bot.

 connection.php:Open the connection to the database.